Arayik00/arayik-mcp-gdrive/README.md

 }
 ```

-All e2e documentation files should be stored in Markdown format (`.md`) on Drive.
-This allows for easy editing, automation, and versioning, while keeping formatting consistent.
+All e2e documentation files should be stored in Markdown (`.md`) or HTML (`.html`) format on Drive.
+Markdown is best for editing and automation; HTML is best for direct visual rendering in Drive.

-## Upload a Markdown or Text File
+## Upload a Markdown or HTML File

 Upload a Markdown file: